pyta-uoft/website/index.md

 ### Unsupported membership test (E1135) {#E1135}

-This error occurs when you use the membership test `a in b`, but the type of `b` does not support membership tests.
+This error occurs when we use the membership test `a in b`, but the type of `b` does not support membership tests.

 The standard Python types which support membership tests are strings, lists, tuples, and dictionaries.